Vrixyz/pages/content/privacy-policy/_index.md

 +++
 title = "Privacy Policy"
-description = "We do not use cookies and we do not collect any personal data." date = 2021-05-01T08:00:00+00:00 updated = 2020-05-01T08:00:00+00:00 draft = false
+description = "I do not use cookies and I do not collect any personal data." date = 2021-05-01T08:00:00+00:00 updated = 2020-05-01T08:00:00+00:00 draft = false